Susan is a Discord bot developer by night and a programmer by day.

 There are many servers out there that allow you to advertise your own server.
 You can submit your own server description and invite link to many of these servers.

-If you're looking for Discord servers to advertise on, just search for servers with the "advertising" keyword on server listing sites, there are many examples of these in my article on Discord server listings.
+If you're looking for Discord servers to advertise on, just search for servers with the "advertising" keyword on server finder sites, there are many examples of these in my article on Discord server finders.
 Once you've found some servers to advertise on, you can then submit your link, but make sure to provide a description also!

 Make your description as descriptive as possible, you want potential members to know the benefits of joining your server as well as the types of content they can expect.
 So make sure to show your server in the best light possible!